 Some snaps of me portraying Barbara:

-Winter 2013: I am honored to announce that the foreword of the book will be penned by Donald Gallery, Barbara’s son.
-Don’s wife, Patricia, recently paid me one of the kindest compliments I have ever received.
+Winter 2013 – I’m honored to announce that the foreword of my Barbara La Marr biography will be penned by Donald Gallery, Barbara’s son.
+Don’s wife, Patricia, recently paid me one of the kindest compliments I’ve ever received.
 “Don said the other day that he felt you have brought Barbara back to life for him,” she wrote in one of their e-mails to me.
 “Also a peace inside him that he has never had before about his mother and how she felt about him.
 Thank you for giving this to him.”

 It is I who am thankful.
-I am grateful to Don for asking me to write a story I am honored to share.
-I believe it is not enough for me to simply tell readers about Barbara’s life and times.
-I want them to live it.
+I’m grateful to Don for asking me to write a story I’m honored to share.

-SPRING 2013: At the request of Barbara’s son, Donald Gallery, I am currently writing her biography.
-After nearly six years of extensive research, twenty-two chapters have been completed and I am working away on Chapter Twenty-Three.
-A major publisher has read sample chapters and is awaiting a completed draft.
-(I am not revealing the publisher just yet except to say that I am honored and thrilled they are considering it!)
+SPRING 2013 – At the request of Barbara’s only child, her son, Donald Gallery, I’m currently writing her biography.
+After nearly six years of extensive, ongoing research, twenty-two chapters have been completed and I’m working away on Chapter Twenty-Three.
 For someone who died so young, Barbara led an incredibly full, extraordinary life and I estimate the book to be about two-thirds finished.
-I will post periodic updates as they unfold, including when the book will be available.
+I’ll post periodic updates as they unfold, including when the book will be available.